danieltuzes/pip_package_demo/README.md

 You can install

 1. **from the source code, locally, for development**.
-In the root, issue `pip install -e .` This will place a link to your python `site-packages` folder which will tell to look for the library's content not directly in the `site-packages`, but where you cloned the repo.
-You need to manually add the git_subm_demo package.
+In the root, issue `pip install -r requirements.txt` This refers to the same folder as where the code is, therefore editing the code doesn't require new installation.
+   Installs the required packages from the setup.cfg, as well as from the requirements.
+   The requirements.txt contains packages that are needed for development only.
+   Good for development purposes.
+2. **from the source code, locally, for production**.
+In the root, issue `pip install .` This install the necessary packages from the setup.cfg only.
+   Creates a copy of the code in the site-package directory.
+   This is a shortcut and equivalent in results to 3 and 4.
-2. **from a package distribution you already have locally**.
+3. **from a package distribution you already have locally**.
    This can happen if you download the package distribution files, somebody sent you the files or you create the package files yourself (see below).
    Useful if pip and python doesn't have internet access due to firewall settings.
 If the package files are in